Climbing Training

 JANUARY, FEBRUARY, and MID-MARCH

-The prime time for ascending Mount Kilimanjaro, which happens to be the most preferred, is January and February due to their warmer climate.
+The prime time for ascending Mount Kilimanjaro, which happens to be the most preferred, is January and February due to their warmer climate (remember Tanzania is in the southern hemisphere).
 This period typically offers bright and cloudless skies in the early morning and late afternoon.
 Yet, one may encounter rain and cloudy skies during the afternoons.

 MID-MARCH, APRIL, AND MAY